 While this isn’t currently important, it will be in a few months when you’re doing your 2017 taxes.
 Skim through it now and if it’s helpful, set a notification for yourself so you’ll remember to do these things in the Spring.

-If you’re digging all this, you may be interested to hear when my course, The Artist’s Business Plan, has finished renovation and is ready for new students since it follows up on this stuff by taking you into the strategy side of your business.
-You do?
-Great!
-Sign up below and I’ll let you know when it’s time to learn how to create a business plan that works.
+If you’re digging all this, you may be interested in my course, The Artist’s Business Plan, which follows up on this stuff by taking you into the strategy side of your business.
+The course is just for artists and teaches you the elements of a fun & creative business plan that artists really need to sell their art.